 Magnetic fields can easily penetrate biological materials.
-Shielding is produced by placing an electrical conductor between the source and the object being shielded.
-Shielding for magnetic fields can be accomplished, but it is impractical in most cases.
-Instrumentation wires are often protected from external magnetic fields by surrounding the wires with a thin metal foil shield grounded at one end.
+Shielding can be produced by placing an electrical conducting material between the source and the object being shielded.
+Shielding for magnetic fields can be accomplished but it is impractical in most cases.
+Instrumentation wires are often protected from external magnetic fields by surrounding the wires with a thin metal foil shield around the wires and grounded at both ends.